 Choreographer, dancer and cultural worker

-Is a Mexican-Chilean-Austrian choreographer, dancer and cultural worker living between Vienna and Mexico City.
-Her choreographic work is concerned with the decolonisation of art, focusing on the political and social power of dance, understood as a social-environmental movement.
-Her performances are contemporary rituals for temporary dismantling the ideological separations between modern and traditional, the human, the animal and the vegetal, nature and culture.
+Is a Mexican-Chilean-Austrian artist and cultural worker living between Vienna and Mexico City.
+Her work is concerned with the decolonisation of art, focusing on the political and social power of movement.
+Her works are contemporary rituals for temporary dismantling the ideological separations between modern and traditional, the human, the animal and the vegetal, nature and culture.
 Amanda Piña is interested in making art beyond the idea of a product and in developing new frameworks for the creation of sensual experiences.